 Albemarle (ALB) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the specialty chemicals company had lost 20.4% over the past month.
-This has lagged the Basic Materials sector's gain of 8.89% and the S&P 500's loss of 4.33% in that time.
+Prior to today's trading, shares of the specialty chemicals company had lost 23% over the past month.
+This has lagged the Basic Materials sector's loss of 0.18% and the S&P 500's loss of 4.4% in that time.

-Investors will be hoping for strength from Albemarle as it approaches its next earnings release.
-In that report, analysts expect Albemarle to post earnings of $7.69 per share.
-This would mark year-over-year growth of 661.39%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.6 billion, up 191.03% from the year-ago period.
+Wall Street will be looking for positivity from Albemarle as it approaches its next earnings report date.
+On that day, Albemarle is projected to report earnings of $7.69 per share, which would represent year-over-year growth of 661.39%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.6 billion, up 191.03% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $21.02 per share and revenue of $7.43 billion.
 These totals would mark changes of +420.3% and +123.31%, respectively, from last year.

-Any recent changes to analyst estimates for Albemarle should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for Albemarle.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.13% higher.
-Albemarle currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Albemarle is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Albemarle is holding a Forward P/E ratio of 10.75.
-Its industry sports an average Forward P/E of 9.84, so we one might conclude that Albemarle is trading at a premium comparatively.
+Digging into valuation, Albemarle currently has a Forward P/E ratio of 10.18.
+This represents a premium compared to its industry's average Forward P/E of 9.8.

-Also, we should mention that ALB has a PEG ratio of 0.67.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-ALB's industry had an average PEG ratio of 1.81 as of yesterday's close.
+We can also see that ALB currently has a PEG ratio of 0.64.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Chemical - Diversified stocks are, on average, holding a PEG ratio of 1.92 based on yesterday's closing prices.